-School districts across the country are struggling with shortages of teachers, particularly in math.
-ASU's BS program in mathematics with a concentration in secondary education provides a new pathway for students interested in teaching.
+The BS program in mathematics with a concentration in secondary education provides an excellent pathway for students interested in teaching.
 Students acquire strong content knowledge in diverse areas of math and the skills to convey these concepts to others.
 This degree program offers a deeper mastery of mathematics coupled with the ability to handle the challenges of a high school classroom.

 Mathematics (Secondary Education) (BS)